splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-microk8s.md

 kube-system    calico-node-zg4c4                          0/1     Init:0/3   0          23s
 ```

-The pods are in the `Pending`/`Init` state because they're trying to download images, which is impossible to do offline.
-In order to make them work you need to download all the images on a different server with an internet connection, pack it up, and
-import it to a microk8s image registry on your offline server.
+The pods are in the `Pending`/`Init` state because they’re trying to download images, which is impossible to do offline.
+In order to make them download, you need to download all the images on a different server with an internet connection, pack it up, and import it to a microk8s image registry on your offline server.

-### Packing up images for offline environment
+### Packing up images for an offline environment

 You need to monitor